 5. Caña: Small Draft Beer

-Caña (noun) \can-ya\: a cylinderical, short glass of draft beer.
-Cañas are usually about 200 ml (roughly 3/4 cup).
-Beer in Spain is most commonly ordered by size as many bars only serve the local industrial brew.
-Instead of ordering a Mahou or an Estrella Damm, you would ask for a caña.
-The craft beer boom in Spain is slowly changing this, adding more beer options seemingly every week!
+Beer in Spain is most commonly ordered by size, as many bars only serve the local brew on tap.
+So instead of ordering a Mahou or an Estrella Damm, you would ask for a caña.
+However, the craft beer boom in Spain is slowly changing this, adding more beer options seemingly every week!

 How to use it: ¿Me pones una caña, por favor?
 (I’ll have a small draft beer, please.)